Justin Bieber Takes Leap Of Faith Off Cliff After Getting New Meaningful Tattoos

-Justin Bieber took a literal leap of faith when he took a jump off a high cliff in New Zealand on Wednesday — backwards.
+Justin Bieber took a literal leap of faith when he took a jump off a high cliff in New Zealand on Wednesday — backward.

 The superstar launched off a cliff 109 meters over Queenstown’s Shotover River.
-Justin’s jump included a 200 meter swing along the river and a 60 meter vertical freefall down a rocky cliff face at the world-famous Shotover Canyon Swing & Canyon Fox outdoors reserve.
+Justin’s jump included a 200-meter swing along the river and a 60-meter vertical freefall down a rocky cliff face at the world-famous Shotover Canyon Swing & Canyon Fox outdoors reserve.

 Bieber’s adrenalin-feat was witnessed by friends — Hillsong Church’s Pastor Carl Lentz, Josh Mehl, and staff — who stood on the launch platform with the Canadian and gave him a push as he leaped.